The original game for which the board was designed, Colorado is a cross between a race game and a war game.

-When you land a boat on a square in the opposite bank it may (if possible) be immediately sunk by your opponent.
-If it isn't, it becomes invulnerable to sinking so long as it remains on that square.
-It can be moved again, whether or not to another square on the home bank, but every time it lands on a square on the home bank it becomes vulnerable to sinking on that move only.
+When you get a pawn home to the opposite baseline your opponent may, if possible, use their next move to capture it.
+If not captured immediately, it becomes invulnerable so long as it remains on the same homing square.
+It can be moved again, whether or not to another square on the home rank, but every time it lands on a square on that rank it again becomes vulnerable to capture for one move only.

-A boat moves from red like a rook, from yellow like a bishop, from green like a knight, from blue like a king.
+A pawn moves from red like a rook, from yellow like a bishop, from green like a knight, from blue like a king.
 From red and yellow it can move any distance up to but not beyond the next square of the same colour in line of travel.
-You sink an opponent's boat by landing on it (from a great height).
+You capture an enemy pawn by landing on it.
 (Return).